Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Introduction

 \section{Introduction}

-The emergence of Autonomous Vehicles (AVs) marks a revolutionary era in transportation, promising extensive transformations throughout the entire system.
-In the dynamic landscape of mixed-traffic scenarios, ensuring the harmonious coexistence of AVs and Human-Driven Vehicles (HVs) stands as a matter of paramount significance(\cite{toghi2021cooperative,wang2022social}).
-The ability of AVs to engage in fluid, understandable interactions with humans is a key factor in their integration into the existing traffic system.
-Unlike human drivers who can engage in flexible and varied forms of social interaction to communicate, current AVs still lack capabilities in interactive communication(\cite{toghi2022social}).
-In recent years, enhancing the social interaction abilities of autonomous driving has become a focal point for many researchers(\cite{schwarting2019social,crosato2022interaction}).
-Most studies, however, have concentrated on high-level decision-making capabilities.
-In the real-world traffic scenario, movement trajectories also serve as a vital means for drivers to interact and communicate (e.g., trajectory deviation, speed adjustment) (\cite{de2013road,lee2021road}).
-Present-day AVs lack the capacity to express social intentions at the level of trajectory behavior.
-Their driving actions often appear ambiguous and difficult for humans to understand (\cite{wang2022social}), posing greater challenges for interaction safety in mixed driving environments (\cite{wang2022social,valiente2023prediction}).
+The emergence of autonomous vehicles (AVs) marks a revolutionary era in transportation, promising widespread transformation across the entire system.
+In the dynamic landscape of mixed traffic scenarios, ensuring the harmonious coexistence of autonomous vehicles and human-driven vehicles (HVs) is crucial~\cite{toghi2021cooperative,wang2022social}.
+A key factor in integrating AVs into existing traffic systems is their ability to interact smoothly and intelligibly with human drivers.
+Unlike human drivers, who can engage in flexible and diverse social interactions, current AVs still lack effective communication and interaction capabilities\cite{toghi2022social,liu2024enhancing}.
+In recent years, enhancing the social interaction abilities of AVs has become a focal point for many researchers\cite{schwarting2019social,crosato2022interaction}.
+However, most studies have concentrated on the behavioral decision-making level.
+While AVs can exhibit good interactive abilities in terms of decision-making intentions, there remains a significant gap between the actual motion trajectories of AVs and the expectations of human drivers.

-Among existing trajectory planning algorithms, those based on discrete optimization can meet requirements such as ease of construction, smooth trajectory, and continuous derivability.
-These algorithms can execute simple trajectory actions like collision avoidance and lane changing in high-speed following and lane-changing scenarios.
-However, they still struggle to accurately represent the real driving behaviors of human drivers, leading to notable differences between the planned and actual human trajectories.
-In response to this incongruity, prior research (\cite{huang2021driving, Song1797}) has introduced trajectory planning techniques designed to emulate human-like behaviors, drawing inspiration from and imitating expert human trajectories.
+In real-world traffic scenarios, motion trajectories serve as a critical means for human drivers to interact and communicate.
+For instance, drivers can subtly express their intentions during interactions through slight trajectory shifts and speed adjustments\cite{de2013road,lee2021road}.
+However, existing AV motion planning algorithms often fail to account for these factors.
+For example, traditional discrete optimization-based algorithms can satisfy requirements such as ease of construction, smooth trajectories, and continuous differentiability.
+These algorithms are widely used in AV motion planning, enabling simple trajectory actions like collision avoidance and lane changes in high-speed following and lane-changing scenarios.
+Nevertheless, they struggle to accurately mimic the real driving trajectories of human drivers, leading to significant discrepancies between planned and actual human trajectories.
+When humans interact with AVs controlled by such planning algorithms, these discrepancies can result in mismatched psychological expectations, thereby affecting the efficiency and safety of interactions \cite{wang2022social,valiente2023prediction}.